MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffload/ne-wificxpoweroffload-wifi_power_offload_type.md

 ## -description

-The **WIFI_POWER_OFFLOAD_TYPE** enumeration specifies the type for a low power offload protocol offload to a Wi-Fi adapter.
+The **WIFI_POWER_OFFLOAD_TYPE** enumeration specifies the type for a low power offload protocol offload to a WiFiCx net adapter.

 ## -enum-fields

-### -field WifiPowerOffloadType80211RsnRekey
+### -field WifiPowerOffloadType80211RsnRekey:1

 The power offload is the 802.11 RSN rekey protocol.

 ## -remarks

-Call [**WifiPowerOffloadGetType**](nf-wificxpoweroffload-wifipoweroffloadgettype.md) to get the type for a low power protocol offload to a Wi-Fi adapter.
+Call [**WifiPowerOffloadGetType**](nf-wificxpoweroffload-wifipoweroffloadgettype.md) to get the type for a low power protocol offload to a WiFiCx net adapter.

 ## -see-also